DIKU-EDU/remarks/README.md

 A judgement starts with a header mark (a sequence of `#`), a title (followed by a `:`), given points (followed by `/`), and maximum points (followed by a line break).
-The number of `#` determines the /depth/ of the header, and every file /must/ start at depth 1, but may have multiple depth 1 judgements.
+The number of `#` determines the _depth_ of the header, and every file _must_ start at depth 1, but may have multiple depth 1 judgements.
 Headings may be arbitrarily nested, but must sum up correctly.
 For instance, here is a file containing only quantitative remarks: